jnlewis/airtable-block-observer/README.md

 * **Expandable Events**: Events in the Activity Feed are expandable to allow a collaborator to view details of a record.
 * **Easy setup**: Just installing the block will automatically start tracking changes, no configuration required.
 All tables are automatically tracked by default unless turned off in settings.

-# Current Limitations
-Currently tracking is not available for changes made on expanded record popup window and kanban board drag and drop.

 # Block Demo

 Our example will use a small shoes reseller who is managing their stock inventory on Airtable for three locations: their main warehouse and two walk-in stores.